 Bishop Beard has issued a challenge to IGRC congregations to grow their mission outreach:

 Our commitment to generosity is one of the strengths of our denomination.

 Allow me to issue a challenge to each of the IGRC churches: I invite you to host a special Sunday between now and the end of the year dedicated to helping community ministries.
 You pick the Sunday, you choose the project, you collect and distribute what is gathered.

 Some of you will want to collect can goods to help stock a food pantry, some will want to collect blankets to be used by first responders, some will choose to collect back packs, and others will want to gather items that can be used to comfort someone that is grieving or sick.
 Of course, you can always bring items and funds for the OCOK campaign.
 The list of possibilities is endless.

 My suggestion is to advertise what you are doing, set a realistic goal, invite folks to bring their items to worship, bless and consecrate the items on the altar and then distribute them to the places that have been selected.

 I look forward to hearing that your church took the challenge.
 If you need ideas just call the Midwest Distribution Center.
 There are many ways to let folks know that we care.

 Do One Thing!

-The goal of Do 1 Thing is that everyone has access to information about risk and vulnerability, allowing them to make informed decisions; and access to resources that can help them become better disaster decision-makers.
+Do 1 Thing seeks to ensure that everyone has access to information about risk and vulnerability, allowing them to make informed decisions; and access to resources that can help them become better disaster decision makers.

 Stay tuned for more information about these activities that will help us as individuals and families, as well as our congregation and the Waverly community.